 Q: What is a “Toter ®”?

-A: A Toter® is a two-wheel cart (trash can) for residential units that allow City staff to collect residential waste and recycling.
+A: A Toter® is a two-wheel cart (trash can) for residential homeowners that allow City staff to collect residential waste and recycling.

-Q: Why is the City going to a standard container?
+Q: Why has the City gone to a standard container?

 Q: Do I have to use the City’s provided container?

 A: Yes.
-The City will only service trash and recycling from residential units with a City issued container that has a City of Aberdeen logo.
+The City will only service trash and recycling from residential units with an approved container.

-Q: Why must I use the City’s container?
+Q: Why must I use an approved container?